|

 round tie at White Hart Lane with Len Duquemin's brace and another goal

-lead thanks to Ronnie Dix and a Johnny Morrison hat-trick, before a
+lead thanks to Ronnie Dix and a Johnny Morrison hat-trick, before Eric

-hat-trick by Eric Jones, pegged Spurs back to 4-3, but they held on for
+Jones completed his hat-trick and pegged Spurs back to 4-3, but they held on for

 the points in this Second Division match played the day prior to World